Used car buyers guide: Practical problems

 If you do suffer from mobility issues or just want a little more off road capability then the SUV may well be the car for you.
 SUVs are often very spacious in the cabin and packed with luxuries.
 They come with much softer suspension than the more sporty estates in most cases and the higher driving position allows for greater visibility on the roads.
 Its also arguable that the SUV is a much safer car due to its size and thicker 'armour' than the other vehicles on this list.

-Off road capability is where SUVs really shine (shameless ad, we can make yours shine).
+Off road capability is where SUVs really shine.
 The high ground clearance, big chunky tyres and four wheel drive systems can make light work of the more treacherous terrain.
 If you're likely to do a lot of driving on rural roads or live in Scotland - An SUV could be a very useful tool to have, especially in the winter.

 With SUVs being as big as they are, you'd think they would have a large amount of boot space but that isn't always the case.
 While the cabins are often spacious and full of luxury, the boot somewhat suffers especially when compared to the estate car.